 Of course, we’ve seen even more positive news in the space today, with Bakkt, a platform built to securely store and transact digital assets, finally being granted the license to offer Bitcoin futures.
-That and the world’s largest crypto exchange by volume, Binance, is coming along soon to do so as well.
+That and the world’s largest and best Bitcoin exchanges by volume, Binance, is coming along soon to do so as well.

 Click here to know more about Crypto Trading.